webplatform/docs/tutorials/javascript_functions/index.md

 }
 </syntaxhighlight>

-Additionally, please note that the <code>return</code> keyword actually ends execution of your function right when it’s called, ''returning'' execution to the place at which your function was called.
+Additionally, please note that the <code>return</code> keyword actually ends execution of your function right when it is called, ''returning'' execution to the place at which your function was called.
 Code sitting below the call to <code>return</code> is not executed — it’s simply ignored.

 == Summary ==

 With that, you now know pretty much everything you need to in order to begin sprinkling your code full of functions.
-They’re a foundational part of good JavaScript code and your programs will be better organized, clearer and more readable, and easier to comprehend if you take the opportunity to wrap code up in well-named functions for reuse.
+They are a foundation of good JavaScript code and your programs will be better organized, clearer, more readable, and easier to comprehend if you take the opportunity to wrap code up in well-named functions for reuse.
 }}
 {{Notes_Section
 |Import_Notes==== Exercise questions ===